Innovate UK Smart Grants: January 2022

 include at least one SME if you are a large business or RTO and wish to collaborate with other UK registered businesses, research organisations, academic organisations, public sector organisations or charities

-carry out all your project activity in the UK
+carry out all your project work in the UK

-intend to commercially exploit the project results from or in the UK
+intend to commercially exploit the results from or in the UK

 To lead you must have 2 or more business collaborators (one SME, and one other business of any size).

 There must be a credible route to market for the output of the project, and since the purpose of RTOs is to speed up the progress of those using their services, this is expected to be through the partners, rather than through the RTO itself.

 If you are a project partner, you can participate as either a research organisation, and receive 100% grant, or as a business entity, and be reimbursed a percentage of your eligible costs, depending upon your size and the nature of the work.